vermanaman419-prog/Bank-customer-Analysis-and-dashboard-looker-Studio-/README.md

 * Clean and standardize raw banking transaction data
 * Engineer meaningful features for time-based and customer analysis
 * Build a professional, interactive **Looker Studio dashboard** with KPIs and visual insights
-* Present results in a business-ready, interview-friendly format
+* Present results in a business-ready format

 ---